-- 1. Paint the base, pole, and mast arm as specified in Section 772.04 M, "Signal Painting".
-Galvanize the luminaire mast arm. - 2.
-Use leveling nuts to plumb standards.
-Adjust the leveling nuts on assembled standards before 10:00 am. - Install and tighten the anchor bolts as specified in Section 754.04 D.5, "Overhead Sign Structures". - 4.
+- 1. Use leveling nuts to plumb standards.
+Adjust the leveling nuts on assembled standards before 10:00 am. - 2.
+Install and tighten the anchor bolts as specified in Section 754.04 D.5, "Overhead Sign Structures". - 3.
 Provide a rigidly-mounted terminal block in the base of each standard for the connection of control circuits.
-Install the luminaire fuses in the base of combination signal and light standards. - 5.
+Install the luminaire fuses in the base of combination signal and light standards. - 4.
 Provide rodent protection using wire mesh with a maximum size opening of 1/4 inch for all anchor base installations.
 Place the wire mesh continuously around the inside of the lower plate to prevent rodents from entering the base through the space between the concrete foundation and the lower plate.
 Secure the mesh to the anchor bolts and lower plate.